UUoocl/UUinsome/README.md

  - Click "Show Connect Info", and copy the password.

 ### Import Shortcuts
 Shortcuts is an automation app included with macOS.
-These scripts created in Shortcuts will control PowerPoint and send data back to OBS.
+These scripts created in Shortcuts will control changing slides in Keynote and PowerPoint. the Shortcuts will also send the slide data back to OBS.

 Download the Shortcuts from this repo [Apple Shortcuts](https://github.com/UUoocl/UUinsome/tree/main/Apple_Shortcuts)

 In the Shortcuts app, click **File > Import...**

+### UUinsome Keynote and Powerpoint Controls

+Open the UUinsome controls page at [https://uuoocl.github.io/UUinsome/](https://uuoocl.github.io/UUinsome/)

+## Using UUinsome

+### Connect to OBS
+In the UUinsome controls page's "Connect to the OBS WebSocket Server" section, enter WebSocket Server IP, Port and Password.

+### Adding Slide Tags
+After connecting to OBS, the available tags will appear on the page.
+Click on a tag to add it to a Keynote or Power Point presentation.

+### Teleprompter Setting
+The Slide Notes are displayed in an OBS Text Source.
+Right click on the "Slide Notes" Scene, then click "Windowed Projector (Scene)"

+Use the UUinsome controls to adjust the teleprompter.
+- Speed
+- Size

+### Navigating Slides

+### Adding Notes
+####Windows

+####MacOS